Building mental health resilience, every encounter, every client

 Meet the Team

-Audrey Forka, CRNP is a Family Psychiatric Mental Health Nurse Practitioner at the University of Maryland Harford Memorial Hospital.
+Audrey Forka, DNP is a Family Psychiatric Mental Health Nurse Practitioner at the University of Upper Chesapeake Health.
 She is also a psychiatric provider for children, teens and families at Norkris, a practice in Havre de Grace, MD.
-Additionally, she serves as clinical Adjunct Preceptor to Nurse Practitioner students from Drexel University, LaSalle University of Cincinnati, University of Delaware, Vandebilt, Walden & Wilkes Universities.
+Additionally, she serves as clinical adjunct preceptor to Nurse Practitioner students from Drexel University, LaSalle University of Cincinnati, University of Delaware, Vanderbilt, Walden & Wilkes Universities.

 Audrey’s philosophy as integrative family mental health practitioner is founded on her belief that the body, mind and human spirit are dynamic systems of an integrated whole encompassing physical, physiological, spiritual and environmental interactions that require regular attention for optimum health.
 On occasions the systems become unbalanced requiring additional support.
 During periods of unbalance the goal is to provide safe holistic, pharmacologic and psychotherapeutic treatments based on researched and validated scientific treatment standards to clients including children, teens, young adults, adults and seniors in the communities she serves regardless of race, socioeconomic status, spiritual beliefs or lifestyle.
 She empowers you to be active partners in your whole health and well-being.

 As a professional certified clinician and wellness coach, she provides compassionate individualized and effective treatments tailored to your unique needs to help you recover from setbacks and step up to your natural harmonious rhythm of life.